JeffersonDing/espwol/README.md

 ![Fritzing Breadboard](./img/breadboard.png)
 ![Schematic](./img/schematic.png)

-### Wireing
+### Wiring

 1. `+5V` and `GND` to `vin` and `GND` pin on ESP
 2. `pin 1` of `PC817` to 150Ω resistor then `D0`(aka `GPIO16`)
 3. `pin 2` of `PC817` to `GND`
-4. connect whatever connector you like for the input and output pins, i just used some standard two screw PCB termination blocks.
+4. connect whatever connector you like for the input and output pins, I just used some standard two screw PCB termination blocks.

 We also need two sets of connects from the PC to the ESP

-1. Connect `GND` of powersupply to `GND` of ESP, you can find a GND wire on the `24 pin`,`PCI-E`,`SATA` or any kind of wire that comes out from your PSU, it's almost always a black one.
+1. Connect `GND` of power supply to `GND` of ESP, you can find a GND wire on the `24 pin`,`PCI-E`,`SATA` or any kind of wire that comes out from your PSU, it's almost always a black one.